Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

 \subsection{Alternative Sufficient Conditions for Identification}

-We try to relax the conditional serial independence assumption and provide the following sufficient condition, that permits some limited dependence of the covariates, for the identification.
-We show in Lemma \ref{Lemma:A3} that Assumptions \hyperref[Assumption:HK]{A} and \hyperref[Assumption:SD]{SD} (in below) are sufficient for the inequality in equation (\ref{idinequality}) which in turn shows the identification.
-In this Section, we present this assumption and provide some discussions.
+Here, we provide an alternative sufficient condition that permits limited dependence of the covariates for the identification.
+We show in Lemma \ref{Lemma:A3} that Assumptions \hyperref[Assumption:HK]{A} and \hyperref[Assumption:SD]{SD} (in below) are sufficient for the inequality in (\ref{idinequality}), which, in turn, shows the identification.
+In this section, we present and discuss this assumption.

 \begin{assumptionSD} For all $\alpha$ and $s,t\in\mathcal{T}$, \begin{enumerate} \item[(a)] $f_{\epsilon|\alpha}(\cdot)/F_{\epsilon|\alpha}(\cdot)$ is a non-increasing function, or equivalently, $f_{\epsilon|\alpha}(\cdot)/[1-F_{\epsilon|\alpha}(\cdot)]$ is a non-decreasing function. \item[(b)] Let $w_t\equiv x_t'\beta$.
 The joint PDF of $w^{T}$ conditional on $\alpha$ is exchangeable, i.e.,